Enterprise modules

 10.200.200.200/32 = all(b:be_static,b:be_app)

-This file contains a list of routes that the RHI service should add to BIRD, but only if a given rule returns true; a rule checks the status of one or more frontends or backends to see if they are up or down.
+This file contains a list of routes that the RHI module will add to BIRD’s volatile table, but only if the given rule returns true.
+A rule checks the status of one or more frontends or backends to see if they are up or down.
 A backend is treated as down if all servers fail their health checks or if you manually disable the servers.
 A frontend is down if you disable it manually.

-For example, the following line uses the all rule to announce the 192.168.1.10/32 IP only when both the be_static and be_app backend are up and running.
-When the condition is false, the IP is removed from the list of advertised routes:
+In this example, the rule uses all function to announce the 192.168.1.10/32 IP address only when both the be_static and be_app backend are up and running.
+When the condition is false, the IP address is removed from the list of advertised routes.

-Or, the following line uses the any rule to advertise the IP if either the be_app or be_app2 backends are up and running:
+Let’s look at another example.
+The following line uses the any function to advertise the IP if either the be_app or be_app2 backends are up and running:

 hapee-rhi.cfg